SAP-samples/teched2022-IN261/exercises/ex4/README.md

 6. Save the file after you have made the changes.

-7. Double click on QueueConsumer.html.
-The Queue Consumer app opens up.
+7. Double click on QueueConsumer.html and open in a browser.

 ![Pic 3](/./images/IN261-ex4-3.png)